Welcome to the Unconstrained Ear Recognition Challenge 2019!

-We are proud to announce the 1st Unconstrained Ear Recognition Challenge (UERC) that will be organized in the scope of the IEEE/IAPR International Joint Conference on Biometrics 2017.
-The goal of the challenge is to advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.
+The 2nd Unconstrained Ear Recognition Challenge (UERC) was organized in the scope of the IAPR International Conference on Biometrics 2019.
+The goal of the challenge was to further advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.

-The challenge will be held on an extended version of the Annotated Web Ears (AWE) dataset, containing a total of 9,500 ear images.
-The images were collected with a semi-automatic procedure that involved web-crawlers and a subsequent manual inspection.
+The challenge was held on an extended version of the Annotated Web Ears (AWE) dataset, containing a total of 9,500 ear images - see the UERC 2017 summary paper for details (available on IEEE Xplore and on arXiv.org).
+The images were collected with a semi-automatic procedure involving web-crawlers and a subsequent manual inspection.
 Because the AWE images were not gathered in controlled laboratory-like conditions, they better represent the variability in ear appearance than existing datasets of ear images.
 However, the problem of automatic ear recognition is also significantly harder.
 A few example images from the extended AWE dataset are shown below.

 A more in depth description of the images, acquisition procedure, dataset characteristics and other information on the AWE dataset is available in the Neurocomputing paper.

-The 3,300 images of the main dataset contain various annotations, such as the level of occlusion, rotation (yaw, roll and pitch angles), presence of accessories, gender and soon.
-This information will also be available during training and can be exploited to build specialized recognition techniques.
+The 3,300 images of the main dataset contain various annotations, such as the level of occlusion, rotation (yaw, roll and pitch angles), presence of accessories, gender and side.
+This information is also made available during training and can be exploited to build specialized recognition techniques.

-The 3,300 images of the main part of the dataset will be split into a training set of 1,500 images (belonging to 150 subjects) and a test set of 1,800 images (belonging to 180 subjects).
-The identities in the training and test set will be disjoint.
+The 3,300 images of the main part of the dataset was split into a training set of 1,500 images (belonging to 150 subjects) and a test set of 1,800 images (belonging to 180 subjects).
+The identities in the training and test set were disjoint.
 The purpose of the training set is to train recognition models and set any open hyper-parameters, while the test set is reserved for the final evaluation.
-The test set MUST NOT be used to learn or fine-tune any parameters of the recognition model.
-The organizers reserve the right to exclude a team from the competition (and consequently the jointly authored IJCB conference paper) if the final result analysis suggests that the test images were also used for training.
+The test set MUST NOT have been used to learn or fine-tune any parameters of the recognition model.
+The organizers reserved the right to exclude a team from the competition (and consequently the jointly authored ICB conference paper) if the final result analysis suggested that the test images were also used for training.

-UERC will test the recognition performance of all submitted algorithms through identification experiments.
-The participants will have to generate a similarity score matrix with comparisons of each image in the probe.txt file to each image in the gallery.txt file and return the resulting similarity matrix to the organizers for scoring.
-Thus, each participant is required to generate a 7442x9500 matrix for each submitted system.
+UERC tested the recognition performance of all submitted algorithms through identification experiments.
+The participants had to generate a similarity score matrix with comparisons of each image in the probe.txt file to each image in the gallery.txt file and return the resulting similarity matrix to the organizers for scoring.
+Thus, each participant was required to generate a 7442x9500 matrix for each submitted system.

-The number of approaches that each participant will be allowed to submit will not be limited.
-However, only approaches with a least a short description (written by the participants) will be included in the IJCB summary paper of UERC 2017.
-Submissions are possible via a simple web interface accessible HERE.
+The number of approaches that each participant was allowed to submit was not limited.
+However, only approaches with a least a short description (written by the participants) and some sort of original contribution, were included in the ICB summary paper of UERC 2019.

-The submitted similarity matrices will be scored by the organizers.
-Rank-1 recognition rates, complete CMC curves and the Area-under- the CMC (AUC) curve will be computed and reported for each submitted algorithm.
-The AUC will be used to rank the participating algorithms.
-Based on the annotations available with the extended AWE dataset, we will also compute results for sub-sets of the data, e.g. focusing only on certain ranges of head rotations, presence/absence of accessories, etc.
+The submitted similarity matrices were scored by the organizers.
+Rank-1 recognition rates, complete CMC curves and the Area-under- the CMC (AUC) curve was be computed and reported for each submitted algorithm.

-If you have any questions, suggestions or would like to participate in the competition, feel free to contact email@example.com.
+If you have any questions, suggestions or would like to participate in the future competitions, feel free to contact email@example.com.